The Egg Donation Process

 Such concerns mandate that assessment of donor motivation and commitment be given appropriate priority.
 Most recipients in this country tend to be very much influenced by the “character” of the prospective egg donor, believing that a flawed character is likely to be carried over genetically to the offspring.
 In reality, unlike certain psychoses such as schizophrenia or bipolar disorders, character flaws are usually neuroses and are most likely determined by environmental factors associated with upbringing.
 As a result, they are unlikely to be genetically transmitted.
 Nevertheless, all donors should be subjected to counseling and screening, and should be selectively tested by a qualified psychologist.
 When in doubt they should be referred to a psychiatrist for definitive diagnosis.
 Selective use of tests such as the MMPI, Meyers-Briggs and NEO-Personality Indicator are used to help screen for personality disorders.
 Significant abnormalities, once detected, should lead to the automatic disqualification of such prospective donors.

-When it comes to choosing a known donor, it is equally important to make sure that she was not coerced into participating.
+When it comes to choosing a known donor for your IVF procedure, it is equally important to make sure that she was not coerced into participating.
 We try to caution recipients who are considering having a close friend or family member serve as their designated egg donor that in doing so, the potential always exists that the donor might become a permanent and unwanted participant in the lives of their new family.